Left Tail of the Derivative Martingale in a Gaussian BRW in the Entire Subcritical Regime: Introduction

-Thanks to the branching structure, the sequence $(W_{n}(\beta))_{n \ge 0}$ forms a non-negative martingale, known as the \emph{additive martingale}, and thus converges almost surely to some random limit $W_{\infty}(\beta)$.
-It is well known from Biggins' martingale convergence theorem (see e.g., \cite{Biggins77} and \cite[Theorem 3.2]{Shi15}) that there exists a critical inverse temperature
+Thanks to the branching structure, the sequence $(W_{n}(\beta))_{n \ge 0}$ forms a non-negative martingale, known as the \emph{additive martingale}, and thus converges almost surely to some non-negative limit $W_{\infty}(\beta)$.
+It is well known from Biggins' martingale convergence theorem (see e.g., \cite{Biggins77} and \cite[Theorem 3.2]{Shi15}) that there exists a critical inverse temperature $\beta_{c} := \sqrt{2 \ln 2}$ such that the limit $W_{\infty}(\beta)$ is non-degenerate if and only if $\beta \in [0, \beta_c)$, and in this case, $W_\infty(\beta)>0$ a.s.
+By differentiating $W_{n}(\beta)$ with respect to $\beta$, we obtain the so-called \emph{derivative martingale} of the branching random walk: